stacksjs/stacks/resources/assets/README.md

 # The Assets Folder

-WIP.
-This is where you store all your assets.
+This is where you store your project's assets.

+- `images/` - Images
+- `audio/` - Audio files
+- `video/` - Video files
+- `styles/` - CSS files

 > **Note**
 > If your project does not require any assets, you can remove this folder.